winponta/treevel/README.md

 ##### Parent id references

-The default field value used by the package to handle the reference to parent record is named `parent_id`, you can change this value customizing the database field name your table/collection is using.
-Do this by overwriting the `$parentField` propertie:
+The default field name used by the package to handle the reference value to the parent record is named `parent_id`, you can change this value customizing the database field name your table/collection is using.
+Do this by setting the property calling the `setParentField` method in the model `__constructot`:

     <?php
         ...
         class MyModel extends Eloquent {
             use \Winponta\Treevel\Traits\ParentTreeModel;

-            protected $parentField = 'my_father_id';
+            public function __construct() {
+                $this->setParentField( 'my_father_id' );
+            }

 ##### Node level propertie